SURFscz/SRAMsync/README.md

 1. `sram:` Connection details for SRAM
 2. `sync:` What and how to synchronize

-The `service` key is for specifying the name of the local (SRAM) service.
+The `service` key is for specifying the name of the service for which the configuration is created.
 Both `status_filename` and `provisional_status_filename` are file names where `sync-with-sram` keeps track of the current state.
-The `status_filename` is read at the beginning so that `sync-with-sram` can determine the state of the last sync. `provisional_status_filename` is optional.
+The `status_filename` is read at the beginning so that `sync-with-sram` can determine the state of the last sync.
+`provisional_status_filename` is optional.
 If you do use it, `sync-with-sram` will write its status info to that file instead and not `status_filename`.
-It is expected that the instantiated EventHandler object or its output, copies the `provisional_status_filename` to `status_filename`.
-If the responsible class fails to do so, `sync-with-sram` will always see new events as the `status_filename` is never updated to the latest sync state.
+It is expected that the instantiated EventHandler object copies the `provisional_status_filename` to `status_filename`.
+If the instantiated object fails to do so, `sync-with-sram` will always see new events as the `status_filename` is never updated to the latest sync state.

 The `secrets` part is optional.
-However, if omitted, one does need to put any passwords in the configurations file itself, or use the appropriate environment variables.
+However, if omitted, one does need to put any passwords in the configurations file itself.
+The exception to this is for the passwd of SRAM LDAP.
+In case this, one could use the environment variable `SRAM_LDAP_PASSWD`.
+Note however that for any other password in the config file the use of environment variables in unavailable.
+For those case, either use the `secrets` file, or put passwords in plain text into the configurarion file.

 ### SRAM connection details